- What if I feel or my CPAP machine shows air leaks?

 - Snugz is a “one-size-fits-most” liner for CPAP masks.
 We currently offer two Snugz products:

 Snugz Full-Face Mask Liners will fit all sizes of all nose-and-mouth masks except for the ResMed Mirage Quattro, the extra-large Fisher and Paykel Forma, and the large Respironics ComfortGel.
 They are also not recommended for under-the-nose masks such as the Respironics Amara View or DreamWear and the ResMed F30, or total face masks such as the Respironics FitLife.

-Snugz Nasal Mask Liners will fit all sizes of all nasal masks (around the nose only) except for the ResMed Mirage Activa, but are not intended for nasal pillows or nasal prongs (under the nose).
+Snugz Nasal Mask Liners will fit all sizes of all nasal masks (around the nose only) except for the ResMed Mirage Activa.
+These nasal CPAP mask covers are also not intended for nasal pillows or nasal prongs (under the nose).

 - How many Snugz come in a pack?

-- Snugz come in packs of two.
-We recommend having at least one for each day of the week so that you can wash them all with your weekly laundry.
+- Snugz comes in packs of two.
+We recommend having at least one for each day of the week so that you can wash your liners with your weekly laundry.

 - How do I care for my Snugz?

 - Simply toss your Snugz liners in with your regular laundry—you can throw them in the dryer, too.
 Feel free to use fabric softener—just steer clear of harsh chemicals and bleach.
 We recommend having at least one Snugz liner for each day of the week so you can cycle them through with your weekly laundry.
 To stock up, take advantage of our 20% discount when you buy three 2-packs on Amazon or at www.sleepsnugz.com (use coupon code “6PACK”).

 - Can Snugz be used in the SoClean unit or other UV or Ozone cleaner?